fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-setup-and-animation.md

 Let's create a getter function for `input_direction`.
 It is going to check for keyboard inputs and return a Vector2.

 We'll take the combined presses of "ui_left" and "ui_right" and turn it into a local `x` variable.
-If the left arrow key is pressed `x` will equal -1, if right is pressed it's 1.
+If the left arrow key is pressed `x` will equal -1, if right is pressed it will be 1.
 They are added together so if both are pressed it cancels to 0.

 Do the same for `y`.

 We can now use these values in a Vector2.
 We normalize it so the player moves at the same speed diagonally.
-Finally we can return our `input_direction`.
+Finally we return our `input_direction`.

 ```gdscript
 func _get_input_direction():